megafalcons/James_BSE_Portfolio/index.md

-# Custom Object Detection System
+# Inventory Management System w/ Custom Object Detection System
 This project is able to detect different custom objects (pc parts), identifying their presence and also classifying them into 10 different classes.
-The project is implemented on a Raspberry Pi, using the picamera as an input. full description coming soon (eta: September 2025)
+The project is implemented on a Raspberry Pi, using the picamera as an input.
+After classification, the user is able to manual input the specific name of the object, as well as the price, and insert the object into a database, which is able to be moved around into builds, which are then able to print build cost and material lists for a specific build.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |